Here’s what to look for when selecting a hotel or Airbnb during a holiday trip, and how to lower your personal risk during your stay.

 “In a hotel, or an apartment or a house, if you have good ventilation — meaning you can either open the doors or open windows — it should be OK.
 Presumably, you’re not staying there with sick people,” Andujar Vazquez said.

-Rizza says that if you’re staying at a place like Hilton that’s taking the virus seriously, has put measures in place, and can document that they’re following them, “I don’t think you would need to bring your own cleaning equipment.”
+Rizza said that if you’re staying at a place that’s taking the virus seriously, that has put measures in place and can document that they’re following them, additional cleaning or wiping down surfaces on your own isn’t necessary as transmission of COVID-19 via surfaces is very low.

 “But obviously it’s up to each person for their individual comfort, and if you choose to stay in a location that does not have these measures in place, then certainly on an individual level you can maybe choose to do that yourself,” she added.